citation-js/bibtex-parser-experiments/README.md

 ### Better BibTeX for Zotero (BBT)

 Using `@retorquere/bibtex-parser`, this performs very well.
-I have not had a chance to test out all the parser features fopr literal/text/name values yet.
+It is capable of returning an AST.
+I have not had a chance to test out all the parser features for literal/text/name values yet.